Learn about adoption, how to adopt a child, and get services and support to help you and the child you are adopting throughout the adoption process.

 Work is underway to build an adoption system that provides a more consistent, responsive adoption experience for children, youth and prospective adoptive families.

 Types of adoption

-There are four main types of adoption: public, private, international and adoption of a stepchild or a birth relative.
+There are four main types of adoption: public, private, international and adoption of a stepchild or relative.

 Adopt a child who is in the permanent care of a children’s aid society, also known as children in extended society care (formerly known as Crown wards).

 Adopt a child who lives outside Canada, including a relative.
-Contact a licensed international adoption agency to get help with an intercountry adoption.
+Contact an intercountry adoption licensee to get help with an intercountry adoption.

 Adopt a stepchild or relative who lives in Ontario.
-Apply with an adoption order directly to an Ontario court.
+You can apply directly to an Ontario court for an adoption order.